ivychen/goodviews/README.md

         - View Talent that STARS_IN Movies
         - Movies ISA Reviewable, you can view reviews of movies
         - Users can post/update REVIEW of Movies
+				- Users can search for Movies by name, year or genre
     - Talent:
         - View Talent that STARS_IN Movies
     - Theaters: